Plead Guilty

 Plead Guilty (Признать виновным) is a 1983 Soviet crime drama film directed by Igor Voznesensky.

 Plot

 The film tells about the criminal investigator Sergey Voronin, who is literally in love with his work.
 He organized a club of young friends of the police, in which they play sports and communicate, but he is worried about the guys who fell under the influence of high school student Nikolai Boyko, who is engaged in robbery.
 His mother is too busy with journalism to change her son.
 Teachers can't do anything about it either.
 And suddenly Nikolai wounded a girl with a knife.
+The story deals with themes such as violence and the generation gap.
+It is one of several works at this time that presented soviet ideals, and as such was part of the propaganda, while also expressing some critique and exposing problems in the society.